 In a change of direction where founder member Larry Cassidy stated “you can’t be a punk all your life”, Factory Records stalwarts SECTION 25 recruited vocalist Jenny Ross and keyboardist Angela Cassidy to go electro.
 Produced by Bernard Sumner and Donald Johnson, the clattering drum machine, accompanied by ominous synth lines and hypnotic sequenced modulations, dominated the mix of FAC108 to provide what was to become a much revered cult club classic.

 Available on the album ‘From The Hip’ via Factory Benelux

 AD INFINITUM Telstar (1984)

 This cover of Joe Meek’s ‘Telstar’ for FAC93 was rumoured to be NEW ORDER in disguise.
 This curio certainly had a number of distinct elements like the Hooky bass and the drum programming style which recalled ‘Bizarre Love Triangle’.
-Peter Hook was indeed involved, as was A CERTAIN RATIO’s Andy Connell who was to go on to form SWING OUT SISTER.
-This was actually a project fronted by Lindsay Reade, the former Mrs Wilson.
-But her intended new original lyrics for ‘Telstar’ were vetoed by The Joe Meek Estate, so a version with more abstract vocals was released instead.
+Peter Hook was indeed involved, as was Andy Connell who went on to form SWING OUT SISTER.
+Fronted by Lindsay Reade, her intended new original lyrics for ‘Telstar’ were vetoed by The Joe Meek Estate, so a version with more abstract vocals was released instead.

 Available on the compilation album ‘Fac Dance 02’ (V/A) via Strut Records